Skip to main content

 UofGH Study Abroad

 UofGH Study Abroad are 0.5 credit General Elective courses offered during the summer semester.
-All current UofGH students can apply for any ONE of the following 2024 study tours:
+All current UofGH students can apply for any ONE of the study tours.

 *0.5 General Elective Credit